 5GS acts as a DetNet Router according to the architecture defined in clause 4.4.8.4.
 When integrated with an IETF Deterministic Network, 5GS acts as one or more routers.
 A 5GS router is composed of the ports on a single UPF (i.e. PSA) network side, the user plane tunnel between the UE and UPF, and the ports on the device side.
 For each 5GS router of a deterministic network, the ports on the network side and the ports on device side that are associated to the PDU Sessions support connectivity to the deterministic network.

-The granularity of the 5GS DetNet node is per UPF for each network instance or DNN/S-NSSAI.
+The granularity of the 5GS Router is per UPF for each network instance or DNN/S-NSSAI.
+The SMF instructs the UPF to create a 5GS Router or not.
+The SMF also instructs the UPF to allocate the port number for the PDU session as defined in clause 5.28.3.1.
 The TSCTSF stores the binding relationship between a device side port and a PDU Session identified by the UE address.
 The TSCTSF also stores information about ports on the UPF/NW-TT side.

 The integration with IETF Deterministic Networking assumes the following.